+The English Department’s Digital Media and Pedagogy initiative (sometimes called "the Digital Media Lab" or "DML") facilitates departmental experimentation, connection, and collaboration with digital tools and methods.
 Experimentation in this context includes developing digital resources, piloting digitally-centered teaching techniques, or adapting existing technologies (such as 3D printing or book scanning) in ways that are considered innovative to the humanities.

 We focus on connection by bringing department members into contact with existing institutions that can support digital research and pedagogy, including online resources, infrastructure, equipment, and people with appropriate expertise.
-The Digital Media and Pedagogy website--an effort to collect, curate, and disseminate resources on the production and teaching of digital media--is one aspect of this goal.
+This Digital Media and Pedagogy website--an effort to collect, curate, and disseminate resources on the production and teaching of digital media--is one aspect of this goal.